TIW-2016-17/tiwlabs/lab5/README.md

 1. Open a terminal  _( <kbd>CTRL + ALT + T</kbd> if you use the image)_ and create a new directory:
     2. `mkdir forgelab`
     3. `cd forgelab`
-3. type the command `forge` in the terminal window and wait for the JBoss Forge console. .
+3. Type the command `forge` in the terminal window and wait for the JBoss Forge console. .
 4. ![](images/Imagen1.png)
 5. Enter the following command (you can use the <kbd>TAB</kbd> key to assist you and commands and parameters will start showing up):